Bootleg ground: Description

 A bootleg ground connects the neutral side of the receptacle to the conductive casing of an appliance or lamp.
 This can be a hazard because the neutral wire is a current-carrying conductor, which means the exposed casing can become energized.
 In addition, a fault condition to a bootleg ground will not trip a GFCI breaker, nor protect a receptacle that is wired from the load side of a GFCI receptacle.

 Before 1996, in the United States it was common to ground the frames of large 120/240-volt permanently-connected appliances (such as a clothes dryer or oven) to neutral conductors.
 This has been prohibited in new installations since the 1996 National Electrical Code (upon local adoption by legislation or regulation).
 Existing installations are permitted to continue in accordance with NEC 250.140 Exception.

 Correct-polarity bootleg ground

 In the less-dangerous instance of a bootleg ground, a short wire jumper is connected between the bonding screw terminal (usually colored green) on a NEMA 5-15R or 5-20R outlet to the neutral (a.k.a. grounded conductor, colored white according to code) or directly to the white neutral wire via a pigtail.
 This practice is a NEC code violation, but a standard 3-lamp receptacle tester will report the outlet as correctly wired.
+The danger comes from the possibility of the neutral becoming energized due to an interruption in the wiring.